Campus Improvement Plan

 Strategy 1: Student recognition programs will be aligned to SBISD Core Characteristics.

-Strategy's Expected Result/Impact: increased awareness of SBISD Core Characteristics; increased student ownership of SBISD Core Characteristics
+Strategy's Expected Result/Impact: Increased awareness of SBISD Core Characteristics; increased student ownership of SBISD Core Characteristics

-Staff Responsible for Monitoring: administrators; teachers
+Staff Responsible for Monitoring: Administrators; teachers

 ESF Levers: